Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Experiments

 In the main text of our work, we have included multiple graph datasets with diverse characteristics for evaluation.
 To further demonstrate the scalability of \method, we evaluate our method on OGBN-Products~\cite{hu2020open}, an industry-scale node classification dataset with 2.4 million nodes.
 Specifically, we select a 5-layer GCN and GraphSAGE as the surrogate model, and report the ASR|CA(\%) of selecting GCN as the target model with the same layers.
 Due to the large size of OGBN-Products, which prevents full-batch training on GPU memory, we enabled mini-batch training with a large batch size following~\cite{luo2024classic}.
 It is feasible in practice, as our method is not strongly dependent on graph structure and only requires approximate linear complexity.
 We also record the training time and GPU memory information during \method conducting backdoor attacks.
 The results are recorded in Tab.~\ref{tab:append-scalability}, from which we have the following key findings:

-\begin{itemize}[leftmargin=*] \item The scalability of our method is demonstrated with feasible resource usage on a large graph with 2.4 million nodes, indicating that our \method remains practical at an industrial scale. \item Training time is acceptable given the performance, consistent with the approximately linear complexity with respect to graph size per optimization iteration as shown in Appendix~\ref{sec:append-e}. \end{itemize}
+\begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=0pt,partopsep=0pt] \item The scalability of our method is demonstrated with feasible resource usage on a large graph with 2.4 million nodes, indicating that our \method remains practical at an industrial scale. \item Training time is acceptable given the performance, consistent with the approximately linear complexity with respect to graph size per optimization iteration as shown in Appendix~\ref{sec:append-e}. \end{itemize}